On Location: Bridge, Switchboard, Bar / Lunch Counter

 Profile

-After being employed at several international universities, museums, and film festivals, Verena Mund (CV) started working at the Institute for Theater, Film and Media Studies at the Goethe University, Frankfurt in 2014.
-She defended her dissertation (Vor Ort.
-Brücke, Switchboard, Theke / On Location: Bridge, Switchboard, Bar / Lunch Counter) at the Institute for German, Comparative Literature and Cultural Studies at the University of Bonn in January 2018.
+After working at various international universities, museums and film festivals, Verena Mund has been working at the Institute for Theater, Film and Media Studies at Goethe University Frankfurt since 2014.
+Her dissertation (Vor Ort.
+Brücke, Switchboard, Theke) was published in 2021 by transcript Verlag; also open access.

 mund[at]tfm.uni-frankfurt.de